Next Tryouts: Watch for Details!

 At each tryout, our league’s coaches and team captains will choose skaters whose drive, skills, and personality they think are a good fit for the Rat City Rollergirls.
 Rather than immediately being placed on one of our four home teams (Derby Liberation Front, Grave Danger, Sockit Wenches and Throttle Rockets), these new skaters will be placed in our Rat Lab.

-This Rat Lab, usually comprised of about 20 or so up-and-coming skaters, will help ease skaters into the whirlwind of derby, help maintain and grow their fitness level, help them become more stable and skilled, and ensure they have the skills they need to be able to compete on one of RCRG’s home teams.
+This Rat Lab, usually comprised of about 20 or so up-and-coming skaters, will help ease new skaters into the whirlwind of derby.
+Our skilled coaches will help our Rat Lab skaters grow their fitness level, become more stable and skilled, and ensure they have the skills they need to be able to compete on one of RCRG’s home teams.

 How do Rat Lab skaters get onto an RCRG home team?